 Depending on where you are in Mexico, you’ll be served macha with or without peanuts, with or without sesame seeds, and with different types of chile peppers.

 In this recipe, we’ll imitate the version popular in the province of Veracruz.
-It has both peanuts and sesame seeds, which I think really add to the flavor!
+It has both peanuts and sesame seeds, which I think add to the flavor!
 Still, if you want something very simple, you can skip them.

 - Fresh garlic